-See exercise 7.22.
+See Exercise 6.22.
 (Although the rooms can hold several items)

-b) Which class should produce the string describing the item?
-The Item class should produce the string.

-c) Which class should print the description of the item?
+- a) How should the information about an item present in a room be produced?
+The items are in the rooms, and hence the room should produce the information about items present. - b) Which class should produce the string describing the item?
+The Item class should produce the string. - c) Which class should print the description of the item?